Liam Murphy helps Villanova win the college men’s distance medley at the Penn Relays

 He wasn’t worried, though.
 Murphy had a plan and was waiting to execute it.

-“I was in a great spot,” said Murphy, a graduate of Allentown High School.
+“I was in a great spot,” said Murphy, a graduate of Allentown High School in Monmouth County, N.J.
 “I just tried to relax and listen to what my coaches said prior to the race — just wait till the end.
 I was able to take the lead around maybe a lap and half.
 Then just tried to relax as much as possible.
 Then give it my all at the end.”

 With 100-meters in front of him until the finish line, Murphy hit the gas as Martin and Teffra were close behind.
 However, he maintained composure and finished first for Villanova in a thriller, clocking in at 9 minutes, 35.90 seconds.